SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_best_practices.md

 With the current behavior of joining data using a [GQI query](xref:Generic_Query_Interface), all data of the right-hand-side data source will be retrieved.
 If this is configured to use a `DomDefinition` containing a lot of instances, it will lead to performance and scaling issues.
 It is currently recommended to implement an [ad hoc data source](xref:Configuring_an_ad_hoc_data_source_in_a_query).
 This allows you to more efficiently retrieve the DOM data by only retrieving the `DomInstances` that are needed.
 Within this ad-hoc data source, a potential caching layer can also be implemented.

 Note that this recommendation is only important when the DOM data could contain a large number of records.
-If the expected maximum number of `DomInstances` is limited (<100), it is expected that the default join functionality should function in a performant manner.
+If the expected maximum number of `DomInstances` is limited to a maximum about 100, it is expected that the default join functionality should function in a performant manner.

 ### Limit the use of FieldDescriptors with external references that will be shown in a DOM form